berrysauce/altar/README.md

 Altar was built from the ground up with few dependencies, but is inspired from GitHub's Identicons and [minidenticons](https://github.com/laurentpayot/minidenticons).

 Due to its small size, Altar is very fast.
-Local Waiting / Local Time To First Byte times are usually bewteen 3-4 ms.
+Local Waiting / Local Time To First Byte times are usually between 3-4 ms.

 ## Installation
 - **Locally** – install Altar wherever Python is supported by cloning the repository, installing all dependencies with `pip install -r requirements.txt` and running `main.py`